Infineon/remote-attestation-optiga-tpm/README.md

+# DEPRECATED

+**The server branch has been deprecated and is no longer maintained.
+Its content has been merged into the master branch.**

 # Introduction

 Remote attestation is a mechanism to enable a remote system (server) to determine the integrity of a platform of another system (Raspberry Pi®).
 In a Linux-based system, a security feature known as the Integrity Measurement Architecture (IMA) can be used to capture platform measurements.
 Together with TPM a hardware-based security and its set of attestation features, it can be used to perform authentication and to protect the IMA measurement.